nehakardam/ml-datascience-coding-/2_Elbow-method.md

 - Define a range of possible k values (number of clusters) that you think might be reasonable for your data.
 Let's call this range ${k1, k2, ..., kn}$.
 - For each k value in the range:
   - Apply K-means clustering to your data, specifying the current k value.
   - For each k value, apply K-means clustering and calculate the within-cluster sum of squared errors (WCSS).
 Here, WCSS (Within-Cluster Sum of Squares) measures how much the data points within a cluster deviate from their assigned cluster centroid (center).
-A lower WCSS indicates tighter clusters.The formula for WCSS is as follows:
+A lower WCSS indicates tighter clusters.
+The formula for WCSS is as follows:
 \$[
 \text{WCSS} = \sum_{i=1}^{k} \sum_{x \in C_i} ||x - \mu_i||^2
 \]$
 Where:
 - $\(k\)$ is the number of clusters.
 - $\(C_i\)$ represents the \(i\)th cluster.